 Let’s say you decide on a product.
 You launch your store but get little to no sales.
 Are you screwed?
 Nope!
 You can simply pivot to a new product.
 The only cost is your time.

+However, most dropshippers use AliExpress to research and find dropshipping products and suppliers.
 AliExpress is an extensive B2C marketplace where you can find very cheap but high quality products from Chinese suppliers.
 Most of these suppliers offer dropshipping services.
 You can find items for sale in almost any niche: AliExpress contains over 100 Million Products!
-For comparison, Amazon “only” sells about 12 million products.
+For comparison, Amazon sells about 12 million products.

-A simple way to choose a dropshipping product is to browse AliExpress and look for popular products within your chosen niche.
-In the screenshot below, you can see the Men’s Clothing product category is pulled open.
+A simple way to choose a product is to browse AliExpress and look for popular products within your chosen niche.
+In the screenshot below, you can see the Consumer Electronics product category is pulled open.

 Using the filters under the search bar, you can isolate products based on your preferred criteria:

-- Display products that fall within a specific price range
+- Display products only of a certain price point

 - View products that have a review rating of 4 stars or above

-A strong dropshipping product has strong and growing sales, solid reviews, and a was uploaded relatively recently.
+A strong dropshipping product has strong sales, good reviews, and a was uploaded relatively recently.

 Product Research Tools

-If browsing 100 million products on AliExpress sounds like a mind numbing exercise, consider using these product research tools.
-Each of these will enable you to identify trends, evaluate products, and have advanced searching and filtering capabilities.
-These databases could just help you find the diamond in the rough:
+If browsing products on AliExpress sounds like a mind-numbing exercise, consider using these product research tools.
+These searchable databases could just help you find the diamond in the rough: